-(ii) Conclusion.
+- (ii) Conclusion.
 The hours of service and wages of all employees are taken into consideration in determining whether the employer is an eligible small employer for purposes of the credit.
-Because the employer does not have fewer than 25 FTEs for the taxable year, the employer is not an eligible small employer for purposes of this section, even if less than 25 employees (or FTEs) enroll for coverage through the SHOP Exchange.

-(g) Effective/applicability date.
-This section is applicable for periods after December 31, 2013.

-§1.45R-3 Calculating the credit.

-(a) In general.
-The tax credit available to an eligible small employer equals 50 percent of the eligible small employer's premium payments made on behalf of its employees under a qualifying arrangement, or in the case of a tax-exempt eligible small employer, equals 35 percent of the employer's premium payments made on behalf of its employees under a qualifying arrangement.
-The employer's tax credit is subject to the following adjustments and limitations:

-(1) The average premium limitation for the small group market in the rating area in which the employee enrolls for coverage, described in paragraph (b) of this section; (2) The credit phaseout described in paragraph (c) of this section;

-(3) The net premium payment limitation in the case of State credits or subsidies described in paragraph (d) of this section;

-(4) The payroll tax limitation for a tax-exempt eligible small employer described in paragraph (e) of this section;

-(5) The two-consecutive-taxable year credit period limitation, described in paragraph (f) of this section;

-(6) The rules with respect to the premium payments taken into account, described in paragraph (g) of this section;
+Because the employer does not have fewer than 25 FTEs for the taxable year, the employer is not an eligible small employer for purposes of this section, even if fewer than 25 employees (or FTEs) enroll for coverage through the SHOP Exchange. - (g) Effective/applicability date.
+This section is applicable for periods after 2013.
+For transition rules relating to certain plan years beginning in 2014, see §1.45R-3(i). §1.45R-3 Calculating the credit. - (a) In general.
+The tax credit available to an eligible small employer equals 50 percent of the eligible small employer's premium payments made on behalf of its employees under a qualifying arrangement, or in the case of a tax-exempt eligible small employer, 35 percent of the employer's premium payments made on behalf of its employees under a qualifying arrangement.
+The employer's tax credit is subject to the following adjustments and limitations: - (1) The average premium limitation for the small group market in the rating area in which the employee enrolls for coverage, described in paragraph (b) of this section; - (2) The credit phaseout described in paragraph (c) of this section; - (3) The net premium payment limitation in the case of State credits or subsidies described in paragraph (d) of this section; - (4) The payroll tax limitation for a tax-exempt eligible small employer described in paragraph (e) of this section; - (5) The two-consecutive-taxable year-credit period limitation, described in paragraph (f) of this section; - (6) The rules with respect to the premium payments taken into account, described in paragraph (g) of this section;